 Marijuana is the least potent of all the cannabis products and is often smoked in hand-rolled cigarettes.
 As of 2016, it remains the most popular cannabis product, with over 54 percent of the market value.
 However, with the advent of legal marijuana, there has been an explosion of marijuana derivatives available on the market, from concentrated oils to topical creams.
 One of the most popular alternatives to smoking is edible marijuana.
 However, as of 2016, marijuana flowers still had the highest share of the cannabis market.

 Public opinion on legal marijuana in the United States has changed drastically since the early 2000s.
 Although marijuana use has long been considered a sign of delinquent behavior and socially objectionable, a survey conducted in October 2017 found that about 64 percent of Americans believed that marijuana should be legalized, a sign of the changing times.
-As of 2016, over 118 million Americans claimed to have used marijuana at some point in their lifetime, or about one in three Americans.
+As of 2017, about 123 million Americans claimed to have used marijuana at some point in their lifetime, or about one in three Americans.
 Among U.S. adults, the most common reasons for using marijuana are for relaxation, stress relief, and to better enjoy social experiences.